ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Performance Evaluation

 \subsubsection{Simulation settings}

 The simulation is conducted on the COMSOL multiphysics simulator.
-The reflector comprises 4 PZT-4 layers; only the first two layers are used for IQ modulation, while the remaining two remain in an open-circuit condition.
-Each PZT disk measures $\phi$\,60\,mm\,$\times$\,4\,mm.
+The reflector comprises 4 PZT-4 layers; only the first two layers are used for synthetic reflection, while the remaining two remain in an open-circuit condition.
+Each PZT disk measures \,60\,mm diameter\,$\times$\,4\,mm thickness.
 A monochromatic plane wave with a sound pressure of 1\,Pa at 41.1\,kHz serves as the signal source.
 Both the reflector and the water medium are surrounded by a perfect matching layer (PML) to mitigate multipath effects.

 To enhance the accuracy, the simulation is structured into the following five steps: \begin{adjustwidth}{-0.71cm}{0cm} \begin{description} \itemsep 0.07cm \item[a)] Measure the ratio of open-circuit voltage to short-circuit current for each PZT disk under monochromatic plane waves to determine its impedance. \item[b)] Based on the impedance values obtained in step (a), construct the matching circuit. \item[c)] Add a load behind the matching circuit and then measure the load voltage under the monochromatic plane wave. \item[d)] Using the load voltage measured in step (c) and the reflection coefficient of the target load at each layer of the PZT stack, calculate the reflected voltage. \item[e)] Deactivate the monochromatic plane waves and apply the reflected voltage obtained in step (c) to each PZT layer's matching circuit.
 Record the resulting pressure waveform, which represents the signal reflected by the reflector under the specified load conditions. \end{description} \end{adjustwidth}